Gro-Tsen/notes-on-armbian-on-nanopi-r6s/notes-on-armbian-on-nanopi-r6s.md

 (This section is mostly not specific to the NanoPi R6S and is just the result of my trying to understand who gets what data from whence.)

+* I have had problems with U-Boot 24.5.1 (just doesn't boot — nothing happens), so I put U-Boot 23.8.2 on hold.
+No idea what is happening here (maybe the newer U-Boot is incompatible with the overlay shown below?).

 * The U-Boot is contained in the files `/usr/lib/linux-u-boot-legacy-nanopi-r6s/idbloader.img` (bootstrap?) and `/usr/lib/linux-u-boot-legacy-nanopi-r6s/u-boot.itb` (FIT